dwp/kafka-to-hbase/README.md

 By default this builds the Docker image containing Kafka To Hbase and starts up both the services.

-### Running Kafka To Hbase Locally
+### Running Kafka To Hbase Directly

-The Kafka To Hbase utility can be run locally on the development machine.
-The configured defaults are sufficient to get started, with the exception of `K2HB_KAFKA_TOPICS` which needs setting to at least a single topic.
+The Kafka To Hbase utility can be run directly on the development machine using a native Python interpreter.
+The configured defaults are sufficient to get started, with the exception of:

+* `K2HB_KAFKA_TOPICS` which needs setting to at least a single topic
+* `K2HB_HBASE_COLUMN` which needs setting to a valid column family for the tables

 In addition the tables need to be created in Hbase using the namespace, prefix and topic as input.

 Once this is done, and `dev.install` has been run, executing Kafka To Hbase is a case of running the CLI.

 ```
 $ export K2HB_KAFKA_TOPICS=some_topic